Abedin02/Abedin02/README.md

-Hi, my name is Awab Abedin
+Hi, my name is Awab Abedin.
-I am interested in finding innovative solutions to contemporary problems through simple and effective code I am a Computer Science major, with a concentration in AI I am looking to collaborate on any sort of ML or AI projects Reach me at: abedinawab1@gmail.com
+I want to find innovative solutions to contemporary problems through simple and effective code.
+I am a Computer Science major, with a concentration in AI.
+I am looking to collaborate on any ML or AI projects.
+Reach me at: abedinawab1@gmail.com.

 <!---